octivi/yealink-phonebook/README.md

-Octivi - Yealink PhoneBook Manager
+Octivi - Yealink PhoneBook Manager is no longer maintained
 =============================================

 Simple PHP application to manage your Yealink Remote phone book.